Hurwitz-Ran spaces: Functoriality

 \subsection{Functoriality in \texorpdfstring{$\LNC$}{LNC}}

-In this subsection we assume that $\Q$ is complete, and write $\hQ=\Q$ to stress this choice; hence we work with the PMQ-group pair $(\hQ,G)$.
+In this subsection we assume that $\Q$ is a complete PMQ (all products are defined), and write $\hQ=\Q$ to stress this choice; hence we work with the PMQ-group pair $(\hQ,G)$.
 We prove the following theorem. \begin{thm} The assignment $\fT\mapsto\Hur(\fT;\hQ,G)$ extends to a functor from the category $\LNC$ to the category of topological spaces. \end{thm} Let $\fT=(\cX,\cY)$ be a nice couple, and let $\fc=(P,\psi,\phi)\in\Hur(\fT;\hQ,G)$.
 By Definition \ref{defn:Hurset}, $\psi$ is a map of PMQs defined on $\fQ(P)$; using the completeness of $\hQ$, Proposition \ref{prop:fQgeneratesfQext} implies the equality $\fQext(P)=\fQext(P)_{\psi}$ (see also Definitions \ref{defn:fQextP} and \ref{defn:fQextPpsi}).
 Proposition \ref{prop:fQextPpsi} yields a map of PMQ-group pairs

 extending $(\psi,\phi)\colon(\fQ(P),\fG(P))\to(\hQ,G)$. \begin{defn} We define a set $\Hurext(\fT;\hQ,G)$: it contains triples $\fc=(P,\psi,\phi)$, where $P\in\Ran(\cX)$ is a finite subset of $\cX$, and $(\psi,\phi)\colon(\fQext(P),\fG(P))\to(\hQ,G)$ is a map of PMQ-group pairs. \end{defn} The previous discussion implies that the sets $\Hurext(\fT;\hQ,G)$ and $\Hur(\fT;\hQ,G)$ are in natural bijection.
 We can use this bijection to transfer the topology of $\Hur(\fT;\hQ,G)$ to $\Hurext(\fT;\hQ,G)$: in particular, for a configuration $\fc=(P,\psi,\phi)\in\Hurext(\fT;\hQ,G)$ and for an adapted covering $\uU$ of $P$, the normal neighbourhood $\fU(\fc,\uU)\subset\Hurext(\fT;\hQ,G)$ contains all configurations $(P',\psi',\phi')$ such that \begin{itemize} \item $P'\subset\uU$; as a consequence there is a natural inclusion of PMQ-group pairs $(\fQ(\uU),\fG(\uU))\subseteq(\fQ(P',\uU),\fG(P'))$ (see Definition \ref{defn:fGUfQPU}); \item the following composition of maps of PMQ-group pairs is equal to the restriction of $(\psi,\phi)$ on the PMQ-group pair $(\fQ(P),\fG(P))$: